- Business needs

 Perhaps the biggest difference lies in the fact that these managed cloud services have been specifically developed for the public cloud.
 In our case for Microsoft Azure, for example.
 Therefore, we can make optimal use of the possibilities and functionality that the platform offers us.

 After all, managed cloud services are about more than just managing an environment.
-If you still have to migrate to the public cloud, we will review and plan in advance how we can optimise your environment for that public cloud.
+If you still have to migrate to the public cloud, we will review and plan in advance how we can optimize your environment for that public cloud.
 Governance plays a crucial role in this.
 But planning isn't the only part of cloud managed services, setting up the environment, managing it (that is still part of it, yes) and automating certain tasks and functions to work even more efficiently are in the scope as well.

 A next generation cloud service provider no longer looks at infrastructure alone, but can also offer a lot of expertise in the field of applications and data.
 After all, these are interwoven in the public cloud in such a way that you only achieve optimal results if you have expertise in both these areas as well.
 Think of DevOps, but also other concepts such as application modernization, data modernization, artificial intelligence, etc.